rileyjshaw/own-this-website/README.md

 Own This Website is an overengineered, experimental King of the Hill style game where players add their name to the front-page of a website.
 [The demo lives here](http://own.rileyjshaw.com).

 ## Installation
-The app is separated into two parts: a static `app` folder that can be served from gh-pages or a CDN, and a super-simple `server` folder for serving and storing player scores.
+The app is separated into two parts: a super-simple `server` folder for serving and storing player scores, and a static `app` folder that can be served from gh-pages or a CDN.

 ### Fork it
 First, fork the repo and clone it to your local machine by typing `git clone https://github.com/<YOUR-GITHUB-HANDLE>/own-this-website.git`.
 This will clone the `app`, `server`, and `test` folders, as well as this lovely `README`.